bkaestner/codewars-rules/rules/0100-Writing-a-kata.md

 But then again, remember the previous rule, *a user solves a kata in a single language, not many*.
 Make the user feel at home.

+By the way, if you use abbreviations for your function's name, make sure that they are common.
+Otherwise just use the full name.

 Use proper Grammar, Punctuation and Spelling
 --------------------------------------------